-Test of resolve, credibility in US-Iran nuclear deal fallout
+US sending troops to Mideast amid Gulf tensions over Iran

 After Trump withdrew from the deal signed by President Barack Obama, he reinstated stiff economic sanctions, leaving the European and other partners in the accord struggling to keep Iran on board.

-The U.S. now finds itself in the awkward position of demanding that Iran comply with a deal that Trump derides as the worst in history.
+Iran’s announcement that it would not abide by a limit on uranium stockpiles established under the 2015 agreement puts the U.S. in the awkward position of demanding that Iran comply with a deal that Trump derides as the worst in history.

-“We continue to call on the Iranian regime not to obtain a nuclear weapon, to abide by their commitments to the international community,” State Department spokeswoman Morgan Ortagus said.
+“We continue to call on the Iranian regime not to obtain a nuclear weapon, to abide by their commitments to the international community,” State Department spokeswoman Morgan Ortagus said Monday.

 The U.S. accuses Iran of attacking two tankers near the Persian Gulf; the Iranians deny responsibility.
 With details murky and no one owning up to the attacks, the Pentagon released new photos intended to bolster its case.